 Tip #2 – Sing songs/ recite rhymes in a foreign language

 Songs (particularly nursery rhymes with actions) are are a great way to teach a foreign language because they rhyme, are easy to remember, and fun to listen to.
 When words are repeatedly sung or recited, it reinforces what was learned and also brings movement and rhythm into the equation of stimulating the brain for better learning.
 Just get a CD or download some children’s songs in your language of choice and play in the car or at home, ensuring that you sing along.
 This way your baby will start to develop an ear for the structure of the language.

-Here’s the Goodbye Song (from my online series of music activities for babies), in which we sing “goodbye” in 7 languages.
+Here’s the Goodbye Song (from my online music program for babies), in which we sing “goodbye” in 7 languages.
 The universal gesture of waving goodbye helps baby to attach meaning to the words.

 Tip #3 – Read to your baby in a foreign language

 You can find some of the classic books (such as The Hungry Caterpillar and Dear Zoo) in bilingual versions.
 If you aren’t sure of the pronunciation for entire sentences pick out a few words you do feel comfortable with and replace these words as you read the English version ie. (the days of the week in Spanish – lunes, martes, miércoles etc)

 There are also mutli-lingual book apps such as Luca Lashes (available in Chinese, English, French, Italian, and Spanish).
 However, the main idea is for you to speak the language to your baby as you are still the best teacher!
 Babies love the sounds of their parents’ voices.